 Hello Empowered Aging Community,

-This funding will allow us to expand our capacity to train the next generation of social work professionals.
+We are thrilled to announce a meaningful investment in our MSW Internship Program: a grant from the Kaiser Hospital Fund for Community Benefit Programs at the East Bay Community Foundation.
+This grant is a tremendous vote of confidence in our work and a significant boost for our agency overall, and it will allow us to expand our capacity to train the next generation of social work professionals.
 These Master of Social Work (MSW) interns are on the front lines, providing direct services and advocacy to seniors and their families.
-This investment from the Kaiser Hospital Fund will not only strengthen our program but also help us cultivate a diverse and well-prepared workforce dedicated to the complex needs of our aging population.
+This contribution from the Kaiser Hospital Fund will not only strengthen our program but also help us cultivate a diverse and well-prepared workforce dedicated to the complex needs of our aging population.

-Congressman DeSaulnier Sees Our Mission in Action
+Congressmember DeSaulnier Sees Our Mission in Action

 Our ombudsman program serves as a lifeline for residents in long-term care facilities, acting as an independent voice for their rights, health, and well-being.
 By visiting us, the Congressman gained valuable insight into the day-to-day challenges and successes of our work.
 His visit reaffirms the vital role of our program and underscores the importance of public officials taking a personal interest in the well-being of their most vulnerable constituents.